The Great Rift Valley is also known as the Eastern Rift Valley and has an astounding view which is quite unbelievable.

 Accommodation in the Great Rift Valley

-While visiting in the Great Rift Valley, you will obviously want to stay in close proximity to the area for easy access to the scheduled activities.
+While visiting in the Great Rift Valley, you will want to stay near the area for easy access to the scheduled activities.

 If this is your first time to visit The Great Rift Valley, you can also use a list of travel agencies as well as tour companies to help in having a gratifying stay.